bouzidanas/streamlit.io/streamlit-code-editor/README.md

 # (and scroll if more)
 response_dict = code_editor(your_code_string, height=[10, 20])
 ```

-If a string is given, it will be used to set the css height property of the editable part of the code editor.
-This means that height can be set with strings like '500px' or '20rem' for example.

-If instead, `height` is set with an integer, it will be used to set the `maxLines` property of the editor.
-This means that the height will be adjusted to fit the number of lines in the code string upto but not exceeding the integer value given.

-As you might have guessed, the inner editor also has a `minLines` property.
-It is set to 1 by default.
-If you want to set the minimum number of lines, you can set `height` to an list of two integers.
-The first integer will be used to set `minLines` and the second integer will be used to set `maxLines`.

 ### Theme
 By default, the code editor chooses one of the two custom themes according to the `base` attribute of Streamlit's theme section of config options (see [Advanced features - Theming](https://docs.streamlit.io/library/advanced-features/theming) for more details).
 To change this behavior, use the `theme` argument of the `code_editor` function.
 The `theme` argument takes one of four string values: 'default', 'dark', 'light', 'contrast'.